smartdevicelink/sdl_evolution/proposals/NNNN-align-VideoStreamingParameter-with-capability.md

 When Android SDL application starts video streaming, a developer can specify `VideoStreamingParameters`, but before actually starting the streaming, those parameters need to be aligned with `VideoStreamingCapability` returned by head units.
 The same is true for iOS SDL application; i.e. a developer can specify `customVideoEncoderSettings`,  but those settings need to be aligned with `VideoStreamingCapability`.

-This proposal adresses possible conflicts between developer's settings and `VideoStreamingCapability` for iOS and Java Suite platforms.
+This proposal addresses possible conflicts between developers' settings and `VideoStreamingCapability` for iOS and Java Suite platforms.

 ## Motivation